aditya0929/Vegetable-Image-Classification/Models/readme.md

 **5. Division for images in training , testing and validation categories**

-**6.**
+**6. Making of the models**

   **A. MOBILENET**

      Implementing MobileNet architecture using Keras.
      MobileNet is a lightweight convolutional neural network architecture designed for mobile and embedded vision applications.
-     It defines a sequential model and add sequential layers to construct the MobileNet architecture
+     It defines a sequential model and sequential layers are added to construct the MobileNet architecture

      The desired input image size is (64x64x3)  MobileNet model is initialized as the base model.
-     This include_top=False argument ensures that the top classification layer of the MobileNet model is excluded.
+     This include_top=False argument to ensure that the top classification layer of the MobileNet model is excluded.

-     After the convolutional layers, we flatten the output and add fully connected layers with dropout for regularization.
+     After the convolutional layers, output is flattened and fully connected layers with dropout for regularization are added

      Finally, the model ends with an output layer using softmax activation for multi-class classification.

-     We compile the model by specifying the loss function, optimizer, and evaluation metrics.
+     the model is compiled by specifying the loss function, optimizer, and evaluation metrics.

      The model is trained using the fit() function with provided training and validation datasets

-   **B. VGG16**
+   **B. ResNet50V2**

-    -The VGG16 model is a deep convolutional neural network that has been pre-trained on the ImageNet dataset.
+    The ResNet50V2 model is pre-trained on the ImageNet dataset and is used as a feature extractor.
-    -Fine-tuning involves taking the pre-trained model and adapting it to a new task or dataset by training the top layers while keeping the lower layers frozen.
-    -Load the pre-trained VGG16 model
-    -Freeze the layers in the base model
-    -Add custom top layers
-    -Create the fine-tuned model
-    -Compile the model
-    -Train the model
+    A sequential model is created.
+The base ResNet50V2 model is added as the first layer.

+    Global average pooling is applied to reduce the spatial dimensions of the output.
+    Dropout layers are introduced to mitigate overfitting.

+    Two dense layers with ReLU activation are added, followed by a final dense layer with softmax activation for multi-class classification.

+    the model is compiled by specifying the loss function, optimizer, and evaluation metrics.

+    the model is trained usinf the fit() function to the training data (train_images) and validate it on the validation data (val_images) using the provided training parameters after defining earlystopping and reduction in learning rate using reduce_lr

    **C. Simple CNN**